BryllieBrinkley/diceApp_SwiftUI/README.md

 # diceApp_SwiftUI
-A remake of my original diceApp using SwiftUI and State variables.
-Allows users to tap the 'Roll' button, causing both dice faces to change randomly
+A remake of my original diceApp by using SwiftUI and State variables.
+Allows users to tap the 'Roll' button, causing both dice faces to change randomly.

 # Installation & How to Run this project